 Telephone: 01392 724206

-He is an active member of the Classical Association (at local and national levels), a member of the editorial board of Omnibus, and a Fellow of the Higher Education Academy.
-At various times he has also been one of the editors of JHS, a committee member of the Council for UK Classics Departments (CUCD), a Council Member of the Hellenic Society, and Blegen Research Fellow at Vassar College, NY.
-In 2014 he will be Ritchie Fellow in Classics at the University of Sydney.
+I am an active member of the Classical Association (at local and national levels) and a Fellow of the Higher Education Academy.
+At various times I have also been one of the editors of JHS, a committee member of the Council for UK Classics Departments (CUCD), a Council Member of the Hellenic Society, and a member of the editoral team of Omnibus.